There are many side effects of high blood pressure that are deadly.

 - side effects of high blood pressure

-- side effects of what is a high blood pressure
+- side effects of sustained high blood pressure